-Awareness programs - Community-wide or audience-specific programming, initiatives, and strategies that increase audience knowledge and share information and resources to prevent violence promote safety and reduce perpetration.

-Ongoing prevention and awareness campaigns - Programming, initiatives, and strategies that are sustained over time and focus on increasing understanding of topics relevant to and skills for addressing dating violence, domestic violence, sexual assault, and stalking, use a range of strategies with audiences throughout the institution.

-Risk reduction - Options designed to decrease the bystander inaction, and to increase empowerment for victims to promote safety and to help individuals and communities address conditions that facilitate violence.

-Bystander intervention- Safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault or stalking Bystander intervention includes:

-- · Recognizing situations of potential harm; - Understanding institutional structures and cultural conditions that facilitate violence overcoming barriers to intervening, identifying safe and effective intervention options, and taking actions to intervene.

-Consent - (as it relates to Sex Offenses) - Words or overt actions indicating a freely given agreement to the sexual act or contact in question.
-Lack of verbal or physical resistance or submission by the victim, resulting from the use of force, threats, or coercion by the defendant, shall not constitute consent.

-§ 22-3001.
-Definitions

-https://code.dccouncil.us/dc/council/code/sections/22-3001.html#:~:text=Lack%20of%20verbal%20or%20physical,defendant%20shall%20not%20cons titute%20consent.

-Proceeding - All activities related to a non-criminal resolution of an institutional disciplinary complaint, including, but not limited to, fact-finding investigations, formal or informal meetings, and hearings.
-The proceeding does not include communications and meetings between officials and victims concerning protective measures to be provided to a victim.

-Result - Any initial, interim, and final decision by any official or entity authorized to resolve disciplinary matters within the institution.
+- Awareness programs Community-wide or audience-specific programming, initiatives, and strategies that increase audience knowledge and share information and resources to prevent violence promote safety and reduce perpetration. - Ongoing prevention and awareness campaigns Programming, initiatives, and strategies that are sustained over time and focus on increasing understanding of topics relevant to and skills - for addressing dating violence, domestic violence, sexual assault, and stalking, use a range of strategies with audiences throughout the institution. - Risk reduction Options designed to decrease the bystander inaction, and to increase empowerment for victims to promote safety and to help individuals and communities address conditions that facilitate violence. - Bystander intervention Safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault or stalking Bystander intervention includes: - Recognizing situations of potential harm; - Understanding institutional structures and cultural conditions that facilitate violence overcoming barriers to intervening, identifying safe and effective intervention options, and taking actions to intervene. - Consent (as it relates to Sex Offenses) Words or overt actions indicating a freely given agreement to the sexual act or contact in question.
+Lack of verbal or physical resistance or submission by the victim, resulting from the use of force, threats, or coercion by the defendant, shall not constitute consent. - Proceeding All activities related to a non-criminal resolution of an institutional disciplinary complaint, including, but not limited to, fact-finding investigations, formal or informal meetings, and hearings.
+The proceeding does not include communications and meetings between officials and victims concerning protective measures to be provided to a victim. - Result Any initial, interim, and final decision by any official or entity authorized to resolve disciplinary matters within the institution.
 The result must include any sanctions imposed by the institution.